PERMESSO DI SOGGIORNO

 📌 Main Requirements:

-- Provide proof of housing (rental contract or dichiarazione di ospitalità);
+- Proof of housing (rental contract or dichiarazione di ospitalità);

 5. Conversion from Other Permesso Types

-The residence permit for work purposes can also be obtained through conversion from other types (family, study, seasonal work).
+The work permit can also be obtained by converting from another type of permesso (family, study, seasonal).

 - Valid permesso eligible for conversion;